dacrands/bergen-gatsby-cms/src/pages/projects/electric-sport-bike.md

     name: Coming soon...
 blog:
   - body: >-
+      The group manufactured 40 connectors for the battery pack out of a large copper sheet.
+Upon completion of connecting all the cells together, we noticed that we had two damaged cells.
+Upon realization of this, we decided to take apart the battery pack and replace the two damaged cells.
+    date: 2019-06-21T17:03:46.017Z
+    title: Week 5
+    image: /img/esb5.jpg
+  - body: >-
       Today we managed to complete the circuit connecting the motor to the controller.
 To construct the discharging unit, we cut holes in plywood for the Flange and was later mounted.
 The discharging circuit was also